lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

 #@tab all
 conv_arch = ((1, 64), (1, 128), (2, 256), (2, 512), (2, 512))
 ```

-The following code implements VGG-11.
-This is a simple matter of executing a for-loop over `conv_arch`.

 O código a seguir implementa VGG-11.
 Esta é uma simples questão de executar um loop for sobre `conv_arch`.